Article first published January 2017, updated July 2019

 If you ask two or three people in a SaaS business what a “successful” customer looks like, you’ll probably get a range of responses.
 For example:

-Customer Success person: A successful customer is one that has worked through this checklist of account setup tasks…
+Customer Success: A successful customer is one who has worked through our checklist of account setup tasks.

 The fact is, when you’re caught up in what would make your business successful, you can easily lose track of what customers really want.

 It’s not to say that you shouldn’t just have a prominent “Buy Now” button in your app (to make Finance happy), but chances are, your customers have needs and desires that should be acknowledged and addressed, both before and after a purchase is made.

 By understanding your customers’ intentions and goals—through interviews, surveys, Customer Support interactions and more—you can develop resources that address buying objections, deflect Support inquiries, reduce 90-day churn and allow your customers to find their definition of value from your service.